This Monday, April 7, 2025

 This project embodies what we must encourage: a living memory, a transmitted memory, a memory that educates and prevents.

-I would like through our action and my presence to show you our solidarity, not only that which must unite all the victims of genocides but also that which comes from all women and men committed to freedom, tolerance and democracy.
+I would like through our action and my presence to show you our solidarity, not only that which must unite all the victims of genocides but also that which comes from all women and men attached to freedom, tolerance and democracy.

-Never let the truth vacillate.
+Never let the truth falter.

 Thank you.”